Alcampopiano/OpenQuestion/docs/docs/widgets.md

     and end user data acquisition.

 ## text_box
-The text_box is uses for short text or number responses.
+The text_box is used for short text or number responses.
 It can be configured with the following options:

 - _title_.
 The label displayed on this widget.
 For example, "What is your name?"